cossssmin/esploated/README.md

 Glad you asked!

-Please see our [contributing guide](https://github.com/cossssmin/esploated/blob/master/.github/CONTRIBUTING.md) and either create a pull request or, if you're not comfortable with that, simply [open an issue](https://github.com/hellocosmin/esploated/issues/new).
+Please see our [contributing guide](https://github.com/cossssmin/esploated/blob/master/.github/CONTRIBUTING.md) and either create a pull request or simply [open an issue](https://github.com/hellocosmin/esploated/issues/new).